 McVey also told her rapist that she was her father’s only caregiver, and he needed her help because he was very ill.
 It wasn’t true, but this information worked to convince Long that she was a person with compassion and humanity, rather than an object to abuse.

-Her efforts paid off, and after 26 hours of torture in the serial killer’s apartment, Bobby Joe Long bundled Lisa McVey back into his Dodge Magnum and asked where she lived.
+Her efforts paid off, and after 26 hours of torture in the serial killer’s apartment, Bobby Joe Long bundled Lisa McVey back into his Dodge Magnum and asked her where she lived.

 Long first drove the pair to an ATM, then a gas station.
 Finally, he pulled up to a parking lot behind a business near her grandmother’s home.
 Long told McVey he was sorry, and said he didn’t kill her because of her father’s health.
 Still blindfolded, she exited his vehicle and stepped outside.
 Long ordered her to wait 5 minutes before taking off her blindfold.